-Megan joined the team as Executive Director in July 2017 after first learning about the organization when she was working in marketing in Southern Vermont.
-At the time, the company she worked for sponsored a "Save the Monarchs Tour."
+Megan joined the team as Executive Director in July 2017.
+Megan started her journey with Forests for Monarchs in 2016 when the company she worked for sponsored a "Save the Monarchs Tour."
 She helped bring Forests for Monarchs co-founder Jose Luis Alvarez to various institutions and organizations on the East Coast for a speaking tour.
-After stepping away from that position to focus on graduate school, she was able to join the team at FFM-LCHPP.
-She holds a Bachelor's degree from Emerson College and an MBA in Public Administration from Southern New Hampshire University.
-Often out hiking the mountains and trails of New England with her black lab, Megan can also be found tending to her pollinator friendly garden and working with a local crisis center.
+After stepping away from that position to focus on graduate school, she joined the team at Forests for Monarchs.
+She holds a Bachelor's degree from Emerson College and an MBA from Southern New Hampshire University.
+Often out hiking the mountains and trails of New England, Megan can also be found tending to her pollinator-friendly garden.

 Board of Directors